OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 docker compose up --build postgres hasura minio minio-init metrics-api
 ```

+Local indexer startup does not reset the Envio database.
+Compose sets
+`ENVIO_PG_SCHEMA` to `public` by default and runs plain `envio start`, so local
+work can resume from the existing Postgres volume.
+Reset-on-start is reserved
+for the Railway indexer runtime.

 ## Split Workflow

 For day-to-day development, keep the indexing core running separately because